Quantum entanglement correlations in double quark PDFs: Double Quark Parton Distribution for the Three Quark Fock State

 where $C_i$ is the multiplicity of the nonzero eigenvalue $\lambda_i$.
+This can be seen in fig.~\ref{fig:ppt-eigen}.
 There are $N_\lambda=(N+1)^2$ total eigenvalues of the partial transpose, but all but a few of them remain in a delta function peak at zero.
 The nonzero eigenvalues do not drift as $N$ changes, so increasing $N$ only increases the resolution for these values.
 One notable nonzero eigenvalue is $-0.03$ which provides most of the contribution to the negativity of $\tilde\rho$.

 Once we use the PEN algorithm to purge the negative eigenvalues of the partial transpose, we can return to (discrete) $x_1$-$x_2$ space for example, to compute single and double PDFs as functions of $x_1, x_2$ as described below.